 Shuddering: Smooth wipes have been replaced by shaky scrapes

 If your blades are juddering around on your windscreen, this is a sure-fire sign you're in need of new blades.
 This could mean your car is equipped with cheap wipers (made from poor quality rubber), your wipers aren't properly designed for your vehicle, or they were poorly installed.
 The other cause of shaky blades is old and worn-out wipers.
 This could mean stiff or cracked rubber, or even broken frame parts.
 Either way, it's time to upgrade to a new set.

 All of the above are signs your car is due for new wiper blades.

-And to avoid encountering any of these issues in the near future, make sure when you're shopping for a replacement that you opt for a pair of wipers that feature a beam blade structure and premium natural rubber blades.
-Plus – and this is important – make sure they come with a a solid warranty.
+To avoid encountering any of these issues in the near future, make sure when you're shopping for a replacement that you opt to replace with a wiper blade that features a beam blade structure and premium natural rubber blades.
+Plus – and this is important – make sure they come with a solid warranty.
 Ideally, one that covers both fitment and performance issues (the longer the better).
 After all, no one wants wipers on their car that aren't guaranteed to do the job.